How reliable are your VAT rates?

 Are there exceptions to charging VAT?

 When you make a sale to a customer in the EU, request the customer’s VAT number.
 Most businesses (or individuals carrying out an economic activity) will have one, private individuals will not.
 Some buyers may try to pretend they’re a business just to avoid the tax charge, so they’ll submit a dummy VAT number.
-Check to make sure each VAT number is valid.
+Ensure that each VAT number is valid.
 You can use Vatstack Validations to automate checks during online payment.

 If your customer owns a valid VAT number, you’re exempt from charging VAT in intra-community (EU) and cross-border (international) supplies.
 The transaction is covered by the reverse charge mechanism.
 With the reverse charge mechanism, the buyer is responsible for filing VAT on the transaction.

-Quotes are used during your customer’s checkout process and dynamically adapt to the circumstances between your business and your customer.
+Price quotes are used during your customer’s checkout.
+They are generated based on the data we have about your business and match it with the data that you provide about your customer during checkout.
 Configure a few tax treatment settings in your dashboard and you’re good to go.